Samsung today announced the availability of the 980 PRO NVMe SSD as the flagship upgrade to the 970 PRO that came out two years ago.

 Indeed, if you write some 50GB, which is a lot of data, a day and do that every day to the 1TB version, it’ll take some 30 years to wear the drive out.
 If you use the 500GB or 250GB versions, you’ll still need 15 years and 7.5 years, respectively.

-At the minimum of it, Samsung gives the drive a generous 5-year warranty.
+At the minimum, Samsung gives the drive a generous 5-year warranty.

 Samsung 980 PRO’s detail photos